jkotan/nexdatas/README.rst

 Install the dependencies:

-|    pninexus or h5py, PyTango, numpy, nxstools, sphinx
+|    pninexus or h5py, tango, numpy, nxstools, sphinx

 From sources
 """"""""""""